AUGUSTINE K.I. LIEW

 A litigation in Malaysia representing the bunker supplier, involving a fixed price bunker contract of value about USD 26,000,000.00.

 Representing the shipowner and P&I Club in an explosion and fire case for limitation action in Singapore of limitation fund value about SGD6,000,000.00 and obtained an order for the first time in Singapore to constitute the LLC 1976 Limitation Fund by providing a P&I Club letter of undertaking .

 Explosion and fire at a waste disposal plant in Singapore.
 Represented the Assured in a Claim for indemnity under insurance policy.
 Value about SGD8,000,000.00.

 Representing the Seller of a newbuilding (ship) in a sale and purchase dispute of about USD34,000,000.00.

 - Received the Cecil Fifoot Common Law Prize from UWIST

-- Co-authored the chapter on the subject of “Arrest of Ships in Singapore” in the IBA Maritime Law Handbook 2005
+- Authored the chapter on the subject of “Arrest of Ships in Singapore” in the IBA Maritime Law Handbook

-- Is a contributor to the practitioners’ publication, “Singapore Precedents of Pleadings” (Sweet & Maxwell Asia, 2006)
+- Contributor to the practitioners’ publication, “Singapore Precedents of Pleadings” (Sweet & Maxwell Asia, 2006)

-- Is a contributor to Halsbury’s Laws of Singapore Vol. 40 (Carriers) 2016 Reissue
+- Contributor to Halsbury’s Laws of Singapore Vol. 40 (Carriers) 2016 Reissue